 Evaluating Options & Choosing Your Direction

 I encourage clients to do research and evaluate the options from many perspectives.
+This is a key factor for this process and where working with me as your career counselor can really help you to make the best choice.
 What stands out?
 What can we now get rid of, and ‘let go’?
 Looking for patterns and themes within the results helps to narrow your options.
 You are now on the way to identifying your best direction, and getting unstuck.